All India Disaster Mitigation Institute: AIDMI’s work

 AIDMI has responded to several large-scale disasters.
 These include the 2001 Gujarat earthquake, the 2004 Indian Ocean tsunami, the 2005 Kashmir earthquake, the 2005 and 2006 Gujarat floods, the 2007 and 2008 Bihar floods, the 2007 cyclone Sidr in Bangladesh, the 2008 cyclone Nargis in Myanmar, the 2010 Leh cloud burst, the 2011 Odisha floods, the 2011 Sikkim earthquake, the 2013 Cyclone Phailin, the 2014 Uttarakhand floods, the 2015 Nepal Earthquake, the 2015 Chennai floods, and recently the 2018 Kerala floods, along with many small local disasters and accidents.

 During those events, AIDMI, along with other NGOs and government officers, provided relief and livelihood support for the victims and their families.
 In 1998, AIDMI introduced livelihood relief in humanitarian action in India, which argued relief should be provided with a focus on livelihood.
 Based on human security approach, AIDMI’s approach is to promote long-term recovery and community development focusing on food, water, shelter, and livelihood.
 15,000 families and 9,000 habitats benefited from AIDMI’s livelihood recovery programs.
 In 1999, after the Kandla Cyclone, AIDMI advocated the Government of India to establish a national authority to coordinate response to natural and man-made disasters and for capacity-building in disaster resiliency and crisis response.
 It was not until 2005 that the National Disaster Management Authority (NDMA) was officially established through the Disaster Management Act enacted by the Government.

 Besides, AIDMI has conducted over 28 research and evaluations of disaster risk management across South and Southeast Asia.
 Evaluations have been carried out in partnerships with the Adventist Development and Relief Agency (ADRA), Christian Aid, Concern Worldwide India, International Federation of Red Cross and Red Crescent Societies (IFRC), Department for International Development (DFID), Japan International Cooperation Agency (JICA), The United Nations Development Fund for Women (UNIFEM), Humanist Institute for Cooperation with Developing Countries (HIVOS), Government of India (GoI), UNDP EC, Oxfam UK, and the Tsunami Evaluation Coalition (TEC).
-These research and evaluations were to capture and share insights into how joint evaluations can improve accountability, ownership and management in favor of the poor and affected community.
+These research and evaluations were to capture and share insights into how joint evaluations can improve accountability, ownership and management in favour of the poor and affected community.